oVirt/ovirt-site/source/release/3.6/index.html.md

 wiki_last_updated: 2015-05-22
 ---

-# oVirt 3.6.0 Release Candidate Notes
+# oVirt 3.6.0 Release Notes

-The oVirt Project is pleased to announce the availability of oVirt 3.6.0 Third Candidate Release as of October 22nd, 2015.
+The oVirt Project is pleased to announce the availability of oVirt 3.6.0 Release as of November 4th, 2015.

 oVirt is an open source alternative to VMware vSphere, and provides an awesome KVM management interface for multi-node virtualization.
 This release is available now for Fedora 22, Red Hat Enterprise Linux 6.7, CentOS Linux 6.7, (or similar) and Red Hat Enterprise Linux 7.1, CentOS Linux 7.1 (or similar).